The best bidet toilet seat LivingStar 7500

 How do I save my electrical bill with the bidet seat being installed?

 The best bidet toilet seat LivingStar 7500 is an Instant Heating machine and that already saves energy.
-Further to this saving, there is an Energy Saving button on your keyboard.
+Further to this saving feature, there is an Energy Saving button on your keyboard.
 This function provides an ability to set the machine in the lowest energy spending mode.

 What is the difference between a tankless and tank-type bidet toilet seat?

 A tankless bidet toilet seat uses an immediate water heating method not requiring a water tank; it instantly warms up the water.
 Therefore, the tankless bidet toilet seat is also called “Instant Heating”.
 Furthermore, it saves energy since it doesn’t need to warm up the tank all the time.
 A tank-type bidet toilet seat requires a small tank inside the bidet toilet seat unit to continuously supply warm water.
 This type of bidet toilet seat is also called “Continuous Heating”.
 After the water runs out in the tank, the bidet toilet seat has to pull in the water into the tank requiring some time-interval to warm up the water.